beeard/InsForge/docs/insforge-instructions-sdk.md

 - SDK returns `{data, error}` structure for all operations
 - Database inserts require array format: `[{...}]`
-- Edge functions have single endpoint (no subpaths)
+- Serverless functions have single endpoint (no subpaths)
 - Storage: Upload files to buckets, store URLs in database
 - AI operations are OpenAI-compatible